taqtiqa-mark/claws/README.md

 With the required software installed and configured it's time to prepare to build the infrastructure and upload the required software.

-1. If you have a containerlab topology file that you'd like to upload as part of the work flow, include it in the ```cl_topology``` folder where ansible will automatically pick it up.
+1. If you have a containerlab topology file that you'd like to upload as part of the work flow, include it in the ```cl_clab``` folder where ansible will automatically pick it up.
 1. If you have docker images that need to be uploaded because the image is not publically available from docker or because you have a special usecase, include it in the ```cl_images``` folder and it will automatically upload those images.
 1. Build the infrastructure: